 Consider the shocking implications and the parallels: For those who have begun to advance themselves, wondrous worlds such as "the spheres of love" open to them and are created by their own particularized desires.

-But, if we labor in a self-imposed darkness due to malicious and evil conduct, one's mental darkness, upon crossing over, might spring into hard-edged existence, manifesting as fully-formed unpleasant worlds -- dwellings of our own making.
+But, if we labor in a self-imposed darkness due to malicious and evil conduct, one's personal mental darkness, upon crossing over, might spring into hard-edged existence, manifesting as fully-formed unpleasant worlds -- dwellings of our own making.

 a most unusual 'holodeck' example